 Through the course of 8+ years, we've been building a portfolio of digital products.
-As we turn specific expertise into scalable products, we see the same patterns repeating time and time again.
-Digital is on every board's agenda, yet the product paradigm is shifting slowly.
-In this article we'll share our perspective on modern product development.
+As we turn scientific research and industry expertise into scalable products, we see the same patterns repeating time and time again.
+This article will highlight our core principles when creating new digital product assets.

 Software products should be looked at as digital assets.
 The more solution-oriented, substantiated and intellectually protected it is, the more revenue it will generate down the line.
 There is a systematic mechanism in turning innovative ideas into a lovable product version and iterating it towards product-market fit.
-That's what we do from start to end in partnership with people and organizations of all sizes (SME, start/scale-ups, corporates, VC, private equity).
+That's what we do from start to end in partnership with people and organizations of all sizes (SME, spin-offs, scale-ups, corporates, VC).

-We believe success lies in the symbiosis of specific expertise with a methodological product delivery approach.
-Create value or go home.
+We believe success lies in the symbiosis of specific expertise with our methodological product delivery approach.
+Create unique value or go home.

 How to foster a product culture?
 Think big, act small.